 Barrio participants include inner city residents whom Barrio outreached to.
 Some of them self selected as dancers, some of them did not.

-Barrio organization partners include the Reading Public Library, AIM, RIZE, MAKS, The LGBT Center, among others.
+Barrio organization partners include the Reading Public Library, AIM, RIZE, MAKS, among others.

-This production was debuted at the Reading Public Library and performed at local schools and universities.
+The production debuts at the Reading Public Library and performed at local schools and universities.

-Community members participated by: coordinating music, and sound, choreographing dances, helping with backstage work, dancing, acting, singing, choreographing, helping build sets, stage hands, coordinating performers, driving participants, etc.
+Community members participate by: coordinating music, and sound, choreographing dances, helping with backstage work, dancing, acting, singing, choreographing, helping build sets, stage hands, coordinating performers, driving participants, etc.